 - (3) take primary responsibility for state activities relating to the Older Americans Act.

 - The Division also administers the Adult Protective Services program to investigate cases of abuse, neglect, and exploitation of vulnerable adults.
 Trained staff in a statewide system of offices, work with local law enforcement and community partners to educate and assist victims to access appropriate resources within the community.

-Caregiving Resource Center offers expert advice and resources for your senior care needs.
+The AARP Caregiving Resource Center offers expert advice and resources for your senior care needs.
 This site will help answer all of your questions and includes:

 - Caregiving Tools